mlabbe/jfdi/readme.md

 SCons is not widely installed.
 Therefore, if you distribute your software, you are asking all of your users to install it and an outdated version of Python on their machines just to build your small program.
 JFDI is also not widely installed, but it self propagates and does not need to be installed at the operating system level.
 A user simply needs to run the `build.jfdi` script directly to retrieve the latest version.

 # Known Limitations #

+By design, JFDI has no dependency graph.
+Every file in your project is re-processed when the build script is re-run.

 This software has been in use for three years on the author's small projects.
 The issues on Github consist of all the known issues.